mattkczhang/mattzhang/index.md

 ---
 ## Recommender System

-### Product recommendation based on Deep Factorization Machine Model and Deep Cross Network
+### Product recommendation based on Deep Factorization Machine and Deep Cross Network

 This project is completed when interning at MacHarry Education Consulting.
 It is a end-to-end project from data engineering, business intelligence, deep learning modeling and to web app deployment demo.